The Nancy & David Wolf Holocaust & Humanity Center’s professional development opportunities are designed to support teachers.

 Levy has more than 30 years of experience in both formal and informal education teaching Jewish Studies, English and business English.
 From 2018-2023, Levy served as the program coordinator for the Echoes & Reflections Holocaust educational program at Yad Vashem.
 She is now head of programs for South Africa and New Zealand, and runs the Alan Cornell US Campus Faculty Seminar at the International School for Holocaust Studies at Yad Vashem.

 Presented in partnership with Ashland University.

 Our expert staff can facilitate professional development training for your staff at our award-winning center within historic Union Terminal.
 Tailored to fit each school district’s unique initiatives, we also conduct on-site professional development at schools throughout the region.
 Below is a sampling of the professional development opportunities we can provide to school districts.

-For more information, contact Education Outreach Manager Lauren Karas at [email protected].
+For more information, contact Director of Education Lauren Karas at [email protected].